Israel Maimon: Israel Bonds

 In 2016, then-Finance Minister Moshe Kahlon asked Maimon to become president & CEO of Israel Bonds, officially assuming the role October 14, 2016.
 In accepting the position, Maimon said, "The most important thing is securing the future of the world’s only Jewish state.
 Since then, it has generated over $8 billion in worldwide sales.
 From the inception of the Israel Bonds program in 1951, total worldwide sales have surpassed $48 billion.
 Investors in Israel bonds include Warren Buffett, who participated in three Israel Bonds events during Maimon's time as president & CEO.
 In March 2020, Maimon held discussions with officials from Israel's Finance Ministry, proposing a four-point plan to increase the organization’s 2020 U.S. sales goal to $1.5 billion - $400 million beyond what had initially been agreed on.
 By October, U.S. sales reached the $1.5 billion objective.
 By year's end, worldwide sales, which included the U.S., were $1.8 billion.
 Finance Ministry Accountant General Yali Rothenberg observed, "Last year, when COVID-19 seemed to change everything, we in the Finance Ministry knew there was one thing that would stay steady and strong, and that was Israel Bonds."
 Maimon oversaw the development of e-commerce sites for Canada and internationally, facilitating increased online sales and cost benefits for Israel’s Finance Ministry.

 He also strengthened corporate digital marketing strategies via heightened promotion of the Israel Bonds app, prioritizing social media outreach and overseeing twice-yearly digital media campaigns.
 Initiatives Maimon put in place include the Online Museum of Israel Bonds, as well as the mentorship program, created to prepare young Jewish men and women to assume future Israel Bonds leadership responsibilities.
 He designated 2019 ‘The Year of the Lay Leader,’ culminating with a conference in Phoenix themed 'Perpetuating a Legacy of Leadership'.
 The conference was attended by Bonds leaders from the U.S., Canada, Latin America and Europe.

 Maimon noted, “One of our biggest accomplishments is that we are putting a focus on increasing the number of purchasers — we are molding more individuals to support the State of Israel, whether it’s through $36 online or $2 million."
 After leaving Israel Bonds, Maimon became founder and CEO of Blue and White Capital in New York.

 Awards and recognition

-In January 2023, Maimon was awarded an honorary degree by the College of Academic Studies and Management in Tel Aviv.
+In January 2023, Maimon was awarded an honorary degree by the College of Management Academic Studies in Tel Aviv.